 The next step is filtration, where the water flows through multimedia filters consisting of granular activated carbon and sand in order to meet strict standards for clarity and to reduce the levels of microbial contaminants that could be in the untreated source water.
-Following filtration, the water receives additions of caustic soda, for pH and al-kalinity control; fluoride, for the prevention of dental caries; and finally, chlorination to provide microbial protection throughout Vallejo's distribution system.
+Following filtration, the water receives additions of caustic soda, for pH and alkalinity control; fluoride, for the prevention of dental caries; and finally, chlorine to provide microbial protection throughout Vallejo's distribution system.
 Quality control and assurance is maintained at all times through uniform adherence to standard operating procedures and a meticulous schedule of laboratory analyses.

-The City of Vallejo Lakes System's Green Valley Water Treatment Plant, which provides service to the Lakes service area, can treat up to one million gallons a day providing customers with drinking water meeting all drinking water standards.
+The City of Vallejo Lakes System's Green Valley Water Treatment Plant, which provides water service to the Lakes service area, can treat up to one million gallons a day.